infi-pc/locatorjs/readme.md

 Run your development environment.

-Each developer can setup their own IDE.
+Each developer in your team can choose their own target Editor.

 ## 4. Tell others in your team